ietf-gitwg/using-github/draft-thomson-github-bcp.md

 and GitHub or GitLab organization.

-A simple example of how to do this is to include a link to the GitHub organization on the WG Charter page in the Datatracker under More Info.
+A simple example of how to do this is to include a link to the GitHub organization on the WG Charter page in the datatracker under More Info.
 Similarly, if there are multiple mailing list options, links to those mailing lists should be given.
 An example of this is at https://datatracker.ietf.org/wg/quic/charter/.